Romney aims for Illinois win to widen Republican lead

 Santorum and Gingrich, a fellow conservative, hope to keep Romney from capturing a majority of delegates by the time the nominating contests end in June, leaving the choice up for grabs among the party's mostly conservative delegates heading into the August nominating convention in Tampa, Florida.

 Romney has 518 delegates to Santorum's 239 in the race for the 1,144 needed to win the nomination, according to a count by CNN.
-There are 69 delegates up for grabs in Illinois on Tuesday, but Santorum will not be eligible to win many of them because of his campaign's failure to satisfy the primary's complex rules.
+There are 69 delegates up for grabs in Illinois on Tuesday, although Santorum failed to file delegate slates in four congressional districts, cutting into his potential haul.

 Romney and Santorum launched a new round of attacks on each other ahead of the vote, with Romney calling his rival an "economic lightweight" and Santorum accusing Romney, the former head of a private equity firm, of being "a Wall Street financier" who would have a hard time winning in November.